bmndc/nokia-leo/root.md

 - Android Image Kitchen v3.8 ([Windows], [macOS/Linux])
 - on Windows 10 pre-1809 and older versions of Windows: [Notepad++] to edit files while [preserving line endings]
 - (optional) [Java Runtime Environment] to properly sign the boot image with AVBv1

-andybalholm's EDL cannot be used on 8000 4G and 6300 4G due to structural changes within GPT, which will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
-Did you mean: 'num_part_entries'?`. **Do note that the command structures used between bkerler's and andybalholm's edl.py are different, which will be covered in the guide below.**

 > Note for Arch Linux users: I've made an experimental `root.sh` that you can use to automate all 4 parts of the process (see the root of the repository) based on @Llixuma's tutorial.
 Debian-based distro users stay tuned!